 Make sure you know what you are talking about.
 Before you make a single call, double-check.
 You want to know for sure the balance is correct.
 And exactly where the balance is coming from.
 Know the date of service and what was done for your patient.
 Check to see if the insurance paid correctly and if there were any adjustments made.
 And why does the patient owe the balance?

 Note the date your patient’s statement went out.
 You really want to make sure that it’s been 30 days since the statement.
 If the patient’s statement never went out, send it right away.
 It happens now and then.
 And if it was just 2 weeks ago the statement went out, don’t call.
 But when you send daily patient statements this will help.

 Dental Office Collection Practices course provides this information for you.
 This course is included in a Lifetime Membership here.
 And can also be found within the Dental Collections Training Bundle.
 Or can be purchased individually!
-And this on-line course also includes a downloadable e-book, “Accounts Receivable Made Simple.”
-Click on the link below for additional information.

 Dental Office Collection Calls Script

 When we script our call, we handle it better.
 Not that we will say the same thing every time.
 But we will stay pretty close to script.
 And I also think it’s most important to use all communication to improve your relationships.
 Above everything else.
 Even above the money owed, we want to improve our relationship with our patients.

 Here’s what I say.
 When a balance is over 30 days and I know it to be the patient balance.
 I’ve checked and know what the balance is from.
 And I know it’s been 30 days since a statement went out.
 “Hi John.
 This is April from Dr. Brown’s dental office.
 Sorry to bother you today.
 I’m just a little concerned we might not have the correct address for you.
 We haven’t received anything back from the post office.
 But we did send a statement out to you last month.
 And I don’t show we have anything back from you.
 Could I please check that with you now?”